How to Hire an Executive Search Firm Without Burning a Six-Figure Fee on a Failed Placement

 Market Mapping and Competitive Intelligence

-Comprehensive talent landscape analysis with compensation benchmarking and competitive positioning insights
+Comprehensive talent landscape analysis with compensation benchmarking and competitive positioning insights.

 Fee structure includes vague 'additional research costs' or 'market analysis supplements' without specific dollar amounts and scope definitions.